solana-labs/solana/docs/src/integrations/exchange.md

 Signature: 3R6tsog17QM8KfzbcbdP4aoMfwgo6hBggJDVy7dZPVmH2xbCWjEj31JKD53NzMrf25ChFjY7Uv2dfCDq4mGFFyAj
 ```

-### Deposits
+### Depositing
 Since each `(user, mint)` pair requires a separate account on chain, it is
 recommended that an exchange create batches of token accounts in advance and assign them
 to users on request.
 These accounts should all be owned by exchange-controlled
 keypairs.

-Monitoring for deposits should follow the [block polling](#poll-for-blocks) method
+Monitoring for deposit transactions should follow the [block polling](#poll-for-blocks)
-described above.
+method described above.
 Each new block should be scanned for successful transactions
 issuing SPL Token [Transfer](https://github.com/solana-labs/solana-program-library/blob/096d3d4da51a8f63db5160b126ebc56b26346fc8/token/program/src/instruction.rs#L92)
 or [Transfer2](https://github.com/solana-labs/solana-program-library/blob/096d3d4da51a8f63db5160b126ebc56b26346fc8/token/program/src/instruction.rs#L252)
 instructions referencing user accounts, then querying the